glassroom/git-gpg/README.md

 # git-gpg

 git-gpg provides git-based, GPG-encrypted distributed version control.
-Specifically, it is useful for collaborating with other trusted endpoints through *semi-trusted* or *untrusted* middle-points (e.g. - through a VPS on the cloud).
+Specifically, it is useful for collaborating with other trusted endpoints through *semi-trusted* or *untrusted* middle-points (e.g., through a VPS on the cloud).

 At a high level, it encrypts the data objects in your .git directory, and then uploads those files to a remote directory using rsync-over-ssh.
 Simple.